t-karasova/grs-samples-python/events/tutorials/tutorial_import_user_events_inline.md

-# Import user events from the Cloud Storage tutorial
+# Import user events from the Inline Source tutorial

 ## Introduction

-The Retail API offers you an way to import user events data inline by creating the array of user events and set it as an inline source.
+The Retail API lets you import user events data inline by creating the array of user events and setting it as an inline source.

-Use this method, if you want to have the increased privacy of having all authentication occur on the backend and are capable of performing a backend import.
+Use this method if you want to have the increased privacy of having all authentication occur on the backend and are capable of performing a backend import.

 For more information about different import types, their restrictions, and use cases, see the [Retail API documentation](https://cloud.google.com/retail/docs/import-user-events).